 An interrupt is posted when its interrupt conditions occur.
-This results in the flip-flop in Figure 18 clocking in a '1'.
-The interrupt will remain posted until the interrupt is taken or until it is cleared by writing to the appropriate INT_CLRx register.
+This results in the flip-flop in Figure 18 on page 51 clocking in a '1'.
+The interrupt remains posted until the interrupt is taken or until it is cleared by writing to the appropriate INT_CLRx register.

 A posted interrupt is not pending unless it is enabled by setting its interrupt mask bit (in the appropriate INT_MSKx register).
-All pending interrupts are processed by the Priority Encoder to determine the highest priority interrupt which will be taken by the M8C if the Global Interrupt Enable bit is set in the CPU_F register.
+All pending interrupts are processed by the Priority Encoder to determine the highest priority interrupt which is taken by the M8C if the Global Interrupt Enable bit is set in the CPU_F register.